algobulls/pyalgotrading/docs/pyalgotrad/programexample.md

 The `versions_supported` method does the following:

 1. It notifies the AlgoBulls platform that the strategy is working correctly for the platform version 3.2.0
-2. Since the platform will be constantly upgraded to incorporate new features and improve efficiency, the verion may change.
+2. Since the platform will be constantly upgraded to incorporate new features and improve efficiency, the version may change.
 3. If the version changes, and if you submit a job for this strategy, then the AlgoBulls platform will spawn a server having version 3.2.0 for your strategy.
 4. Having this method ensures that the AlgoBulls platform always provides the correct environment for your strategy.